Oxycodone Street Names

 Oxycodone street names are used to disguise the sale and use of this drug.

-Oxycodone street names typically reference some aspect of each particular drug, whether it be the effects it produces or the way the drug is used.
-While most all oxycodone products come in tablet or capsule form, the built-in time-release mechanism prevents users from experiencing the desired “high” effect.
+Oxycodone street names typically reference some aspect of each particular drug, such as the effects it produces or the way it is used.
+While most oxycodone products come in tablet or capsule form, the built-in time-release mechanism prevents users from experiencing the desired “high” effect.

-To counteract this mechanism, users rather crush the pill into powder form and snort, chew or inject it as a solution.
-When used repeatedly, addicts must ingest increasingly larger doses in order to experience the desired effect.
+To counteract this mechanism, users crush the pill into powder form and snort, chew, or inject it as a solution.
+When they use the medication repeatedly, individuals who are addicted to Oxycodone find that they must ingest increasingly larger doses to experience the desired effect.
 This process accounts for the drug’s high addiction potential.

 Oxycodone Street Names

-The use of oxycodone street names provides addicts with a secret language or code that camouflages their activities.
+The use of oxycodone street names gives individuals with an addiction a secret language or code that camouflages their activities.
 It also creates a sense of culture and/or camaraderie among regular users.

 Get Help Now